Where are they now? Manchester United’s last XI picked by David Moyes

 The winger then had spells in Spain and Italy before joining MLS side Orlando City in 2019, where he continues to score stunning goals.

-Valencia was released by United in 2019 and signed for LDU Quito in his native Ecuador.
+Valencia was released by United in 2019 and currently plays for Queretaro in Mexico.

 You love to see it. pic.twitter.com/ITvDMBRaYA

 — Major League Soccer (@MLS) September 15, 2019

 Mata was brought to Old Trafford by Moyes in January 2014, but his acquisition was not enough to save the manager from the sack.

 The Spain international has provided some memorable moments over the last six years, most notably his overhead kick winner against Liverpool in 2015.